 - Computer Generated Art

-All entries must be an original in concept, design and execution.
-We recognize that many students may not be able to have their teacher sign the student release form due to school closures.
+We recognize that many students may not be able to have their teacher sign the student release form due to virtual learning.
 If they are unable to do so, they may indicate their teacher's support another way.
 For instance, when submitting the form, the student may attach an email from an art teacher certifying the artwork's originality.

 To access a student release form click here, for the competition guidelines click here.
+Student release forms should be emailed to Mark.Elliott@mail.house.gov by the submission deadline.
 Please note that we will accept no more than 10 entries per school.
-In response to Governor Kemp’s shelter-in-place order, Congressman Hice announced that the 2020 Congressional Art Competition will be an online contest.